-SHALINI BHARGAVA RAY
+SHALINI BHARGAVA RAY\

 After a campaign denigrating Muslims as "sick people," blaming the children of Muslim Americans for terrorism, and promising to "shut down" Muslim immigration, and mere days after his inauguration, President Donald J. Trump banned the nationals of seven majority-Muslim countries from entry into the United States.
 In the litigation that followed, one question persisted: how should courts analyze an exclusion order when the President invokes a national security justification, and there is also direct evidence of racial or religious animus?
 The United States Supreme Court reviews exclusion decisions deferentially for the existence of a "facially legitimate and bona fide reason," under Kleindienst v.
-Mandel, but explicit animus have on this deferential standard of review?
+Mandel, but explicit animus raises a key question: what effect, if any, does explicit presidential animus have on this deferential standard of review?